 We helped them create an MVP in under 3 months — mostly helped with UI/UX design.
 As a result, we designed the registration form, a user profile, and an investment portfolios page.
 In the end, the startup owners got a web-based version and the mobile app version of the design.

 How much does it cost to create a stock trading app?

-We have to be honest – if you have been thinking about how to build a stock trading app and make it successful, there is only one winning strategy – to be as user-friendly as possible.
-When it comes to such a difficult topic like finances, everything should be clear and straightforward – the simpler an interface is, the more people entrust in you and the more often they come back to the app to trade and exchange.
+If you have been thinking about how to build a stock trading app and make it successful, there is only one winning strategy — to be as user-friendly as possible.
+When it comes to such a difficult topic like finances, everything should be clear and straightforward — the simpler an interface is, the more people entrust in you and the more often they come back to the app to trade and exchange.
 That’s why we recommend investing in UX/UI design and check the portfolio of our contractor beforehand.
 Just Google the company name or check out the Dribble and Behance websites to see their previous works.

 Also, we know that time of development is crucial for trending and dynamic markets like stock exchange apps.
 If you decide to spend more time on UX/UI design to execute the app perfectly, then the development should be reactive.
 Good news!
-We work with React Native and we know how to build a stock trading app in 6 months.
+We work with React Native and we know how to build a stock trading software in 6 months.
 The framework uses a shared codebase for different mobile platforms and allows us to build both Android and iOS apps with one code.
 It simplifies the development process, and there is no longer a need to hire two different teams and control two parallel developments.
-But don’t be worried about the interface performance – React Native has a huge library of native UI-elements, that make interfaces scroll, swipe, and act like native ones.
+You don’t have to be worried about the interface performance — React Native has a huge library of native UI-elements, that make interfaces scroll, swipe, and act like native ones.

 But how much does it cost to create an app like Robinhood?
 Let’s do the math now!

 Key in your e-mail address to get a full breakdown of the estimation with all details